amberscript/api-docs/source/index.html.md

 _If you need support for a different file format, please get in touch with us: info (at) amberscript (dot) com_

+## Uploading A File by URL
+Upload a file from a remote location - for example a file stored on AWS S3.
+The file has to be publicly accessible from a URL or it has to be presigned download URL.

+> Please note that this endpoint uses parameters in the body of the request.

 ```java
 HttpResponse<String> response = Unirest.post("https://api.amberscript.com/api/jobs/upload-media-from-url?apiKey={{YOUR_API_KEY}}")